 top of page

-The Rhode Island Cohort of Adults Born Prematurely — or "RHODE" Study — is a longitudinal study following a group of 215 infants born between 1985-1989 in Rhode Island.
-The study was previously known as the Infant Development Study.
-Prior waves of data collection occurred at birth, 1 month, 18 months, 30 months, 4 years, 8 years, 12 years, 17 years, and 23 years of age.
-The 215 originally enrolled infants represent a wide range of gestational ages, birth weights, and illness severity, and includes both preterm and full-term participants.
+The Rhode Island Cohort of Adults Born Preterm — or "RHODE" Study — is a longitudinal study tracking a group of 215 infants who were born between 1985 and 1989 in Rhode Island.
+The study was formerly known as the Infant Development Study.
+Prior waves of data collection were conducted at birth, 1 month, 18 months, 30 months, 4 years, 8 years, 12 years, 17 years, and 23 years of age.
+The 215 originally enrolled participants represent a wide range of gestational ages, birth weights, and illness severity, and include both preterm and full-term participants.

-In response to an Institute of Medicine recommendation for long-term outcome studies for premature infants into young adulthood, we are currently conducting the tenth wave of the study, with participants aged 30-35 years old.
+In response to an Institute of Medicine recommendation for long-term outcome studies for premature infants into adulthood, the tenth wave of the study was conducted from 2020 to 2025, with participants about 35 years old.
+This is the longest continually running U.S. birth cohort study to follow preterm and full-term participants from birth into middle adulthood.

-• Connect with us on facebook and twitter for all the latest updates on the study!
+• Connect with us on Facebook and Instagram for all the latest updates on the study!

 facebooklink_edited.jpg